 3. Once your upload is complete, you can check what is available in your storage blob with this command:

 What to expect

-This outputs the filenames, but does not include the full path URL.
-For example:
+This outputs the filenames but does not include the full path URL.
+See the example below.

 INFO: SRR17259545/SRR17259545_1.fastq.gz; Content Length: 27.67 MiB